atextor/OGIT-wiki/Using-the-Ontology.md

 ## High Level Use case examples

-After you got familiar with same concepts and ideas behind OGIT and its ontology you might ask:
+After you got familiar with some concepts and ideas behind OGIT and its ontology you might ask:

 * What is it good for?
 * What can I do with it?